-This is an AGREEMENT between THE STATE OF NEW YORK, acting by and through The New York State Department of Health , having its principal office at One Commerce Plaza, Room 1609, Albane NY 12260 , (hereinafter referred to as the STATE), and, (hereinafter referred to as the CONTRACTOR), to modify Contract Number as set forth below.
-All other provisions of said AGREEMENT shall remain in full force and effect.
-IN WITNESS WHEREOF, the parties hereto have executed this AGREEMENT as of the dates appearing under their signatures.
-CONTRACTOR SIGNATURE STATE AGENCY SIGNATURE By: 1ny, 1fter
+Agency Code Period Contract No Funding Amount for P Period

+E STATE OF NEW YC ealth, having its principa

+All other provisions of said AGREEM ENT shall remain in ful ll force and effect.

-IN WITNESS WHEREOF, the parties hereto have executed this AGREEMENT as of the dates a ppearing under their signatures.
-CONTRACTOR SIGNATURE By: By:
+IN WITNESS WHEREOF, the parties their signatures. hereto have executed th his AGREEMENT as of the dates appearing under

-their signatures.
-CONTRACTOR SIGNATURE By: By: By:
+CONTRACTOR SIGNATURE ST TATE AGENCY SIGNATURE

-By: By:
+By: Ву y:

 Printed Name Printed Name

-Title: Title:
+Title: Ti itle:

-Date: Date:
+Date: Da ate:

-State Agency Certification: In addition to the acceptance of this contract, I also certify that original copies of this signature page will attached to all other exact copies of this contract. be
+In tate Agency Certification: a addition to the acceptance of this contract, I also ertify that original copies of this signature page will be trached to all other exact copies of this contract.

 STATE OF NEW YORK)

-) SS.: County of)
+) County of) SS.:

-On the day of in the year before me, the undersigned, personally appeared, personally known to me or proved to me on the basis of satisfactory
+before me, the undersigned, personally appeared

-evidence to be the individual(s) whose name(s) is(are) subscribed to the within instrument and acknowledged to that he/she/they executed the same in his/her/their/ capacity(ies), and that by his/her/their signa ture(s) on the instrument, the individual(s), or the person upon behalf of which the individual(s) acted, executed the instrument
+evidence to be the individual(s) whose that he/she/they executed the same in h name(s) is(are) subscrib nis/her/their/ capacity(ie me or proved to me on the basis of satisfactory ibed to the within instrument and acknowledged to me es), and that by his/her/their signature(s) on the ich the individual(s) acted, executed the instrument.

 (Notary)

-Approved: Approved:
+Approved: Ap pproved:

-ATTORNEY GENERAL Thomas P. DiNapoli STATE COMPTROLLER
+ATTORNEY GENERAL homas P. DiNapoli TATE COMPTROLLER

-Title: Title:
+Title: Ti itle:

-Date: Date:
+Date: Da Pate: